MicrosoftDocs/visualstudio-docs/docs/deployment/clickonce-deployment-dotnet.md

  [!INCLUDE [Visual Studio](~/includes/applies-to-version/vs-windows-only.md)]

-This article describes the differences between ClickOnce for .NET 3.1, .NET 5, .NET 6, and later, versus ClickOnce for .NET Framework.
+This article describes the differences between ClickOnce for .NET Core 3.1, .NET 5, and later, versus ClickOnce for .NET Framework.

 ## Publish tool

-Starting in Visual Studio 2019, ClickOnce for .NET 3.1 and later uses the Publish tool instead of the Publish Wizard and properties pages.
+Starting in Visual Studio 2019, ClickOnce for .NET Core 3.1 and .NET 5 or later uses the Publish tool instead of the Publish Wizard and properties pages.
 The Publish tool creates a *.pubxml* file.
 Most of the properties previously available in the wizard are available to configure in the Publish tool.
 For detailed instructions, see [Deploy a .NET Windows application using ClickOnce](../deployment/quickstart-deploy-using-clickonce-folder.md).

 ## MSBUILD